-The average length of stay for a Scott County Juvenile Detention Center resident in FY18 was approximately 30 days.
-This was a significant increase from prior years in which the number fluctuated between 16 and 21 days.
+The average length of stay for a Scott County Juvenile Detention Center resident in FY19 was approximately 22 days.
+This was a slight increase from prior years in which the number fluctuated between 16 and 19 days.
 Many factors can be attributed to this increase including but not limited to: courts being back-logged from increase in car theft, less capacity at long term placements (State training Schools, residential facilities) causing "log-jam" effect and forcing juveniles to wait longer to receive an open bed.